-The estimation depends on how you are doing your training, and what you are training for, so they can be more or less accurate.
-For example, my last time in distance 5km was 20:31... in a duathlon.
-So obviously I can improve that time and even below what the clock says, but at this point in the season I am not doing "merit" for the VO2Max estimation to be higher.
+The estimation depends on how you are developing your training, and what you are training for.
+So they can be more or less accurate.
+For example, my last 5km time was 20:31... in a duathlon.
+So obviously I can improve on that time and even below what the watch indicates, but at this point in the season I am not making "merits" for the VO2Max estimate to be higher.
 For a correct measurement I would need more weeks of training.

 But by the same token, I'm not about to do a marathon in 3:15, or an average in 1:33.
 These are distances I'm not training, so as much as the Fenix 5 thinks I can do it, I won't volunteer to try it.